RaynorCerebellumCharts/NormativeModels/README.md

 ## General workflow for model transfer
 A template transfer notebook is included in this repository for other users to freely download and apply the estimated voxelwise normative models to their own data.
+This will require a subset of that data to be used to adjust the models to new, unseen batch effects.

 Please also see this manuscript (https://www.biorxiv.org/content/10.64898/2026.02.17.706268v1.full) for a practical overview of normative modeling analysis pipelines, as implemented in the pcntoolkit v1.0 and above.

 * Preprocess MRI data (use 01 script)

 Done as explained above.
-To be fully compatible with estimated models, the same preprocessing pipeline should be used.
+To be fully compatible with estimated models, the same preprocessing pipeline should be used on the new dataset.

 * Transfer models (use transfer notebook)

 Models are downloaded from public repository, norm_data objects are built with the new dataset, transfer is run either in a cluster (with the runner utility of the pcntoolkit) or on a local machine, and subject-level Z-score brain maps are produced.
-Voxel batch sizecan be adjusted.
+Voxel batch size can be adjusted.

 * Examine normative deviations in samples of interest